laetitiaphimmasane/laetitiaphimmasane/README.md

-- 👋 Hi, I’m a french begginner in computer science.
+- 👋 Hi, I’m a french beginner in computer science.
 - 🌱 I’m currently learning et working on :
  a school project : Find Your Trip, an application mobile with React Native and NodeJS. a personnal project : a bot, named Cat Memes Bot, which will provide social content on Twitter.